Pd2VoidTeam/VoidUI/README.md

 # VoidUI
 VoidUI is a UI mod for PAYDAY 2.
 It features an overhaul of the default HUD

-## Whats new in 1.2.9.4 (2022.09.09)
+## Whats new in 1.2.9.5 (2022.09.09)
- - Fixed previous update (If you have two Void folders in the mods, delete the VoidUI folder and restart the game and update though the in game updater)
+ - Fixed a error causing a ecm timer crash
- - Remove HUD timer when ECM Jammer is deactivated by leviinz
+ - If you have two Void folders in the mods folder, delete the VoidUI folder and restart the game and update though the in game updater

 ## Credits
 - Most of the hud made by Xeletron